-Laguna Beach was the first beach I fell in love with when I moved to California.
+Laguna Beach was the first beach city I fell in love with when I moved to California.
 The vibe, the art scene, the people, the scenery…it’s amazing.
 It somewhat reminded me of where I used to live in Mexico with the houses built up the hills.
 It is just gorgeous.

 Naturally, I wanted to explore more of Laguna.
 I wanted to know all of the cool things to see and do, all the local hotspots and of course the best beaches.